escrimaglia/myrepo/README.md

 • Extensive business and technology experience with the ability to help organizations and clients understand how investments in Technology based solutions benefit their business through cost savings, competitive advantage, and/or new service opportunities.

-• Ability to conduct end-to-end international Business (software, sales & technical marketing) in large Technology and Services corporations leading outstanding revenue increases.

-• Over 20 years of experience in Networking and Information Technology.
-Extensive knowledge on Consulting and hands-on experience with a broad range of networking products, technologies, Network Programmability and Automation.
+• Over 20 years of experience in Software, Networking and Information Technology.
+Extensive knowledge on Consulting and hands-on experience with a broad range of networking products, software technologies, Network Programmability and Automation.

 • Ability to work cross functionally, domestically and internationally, interacting with group leaders and individual contributors in order to meet objectives.